 In practical terms, this looks like exploring tools and practices to help you tune into the deep wisdom of the body and the knowing of the heart, which I believe are gateways to our souls.
 Then we cultivate a new relationship with our minds that allows the mind to serve this wisdom and knowledge and soul connection, rather than override it, which is what many of us were taught.

 The show runs in seasons now and this season we’re focusing on my EMBODIED Self Love Framework.

-If you’ve been doing self help or spiritual development work for a while, these are the types of foundational things that often people overlook in pursuit of fancier concepts that often aren’t practical or sustainable.
-Here, we will focus on building these strong foundations so you can honestly and thoroughly embody self love.
+If you’ve been doing self-help or spiritual development work for a while, these are the types of foundational things that often people overlook in pursuit of fancier concepts that often aren’t practical or sustainable.
+Here, we will focus on building these strong foundations so you can honestly and thoroughly embody self-love.
 If you’re feeling it, subscribe to the show, and leave us a review wherever you listen from.
-You can also keep up with show updates and community discussion on Instagram here.
+You can also keep up with show updates and community discussions on Instagram here.